Mesij002/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the third line of a file
+write a script that creates a file